-The U.S. Department of State’s Benjamin A. Gilman International Scholarship has been awarded to five Notre Dame students who will be studying abroad in spring 2019.
+The U.S. Department of State’s Benjamin A. Gilman International Scholarship has been awarded to six Notre Dame students who will be studying abroad in spring 2019.
 This is a record number of recipients for the University in a single application cycle.

 Among the selected students: